-· Any person who is, or at any time since the beginning of the Company's most recently completed fiscal year was, a director or executive officer of the Company or a nominee to become a director of the Company;
+• Any person who is, or at any time since the beginning of the Company's most recently completed fiscal year was, a director or executive officer of the Company or a nominee to become a director of the Company;

-- · Any person who is known to be the beneficial owner of more than 5% of any class of the Company's voting securities; - · Any Immediate Family Member (as defined in the Policy) of any of the foregoing persons; and - · Any Affiliate (as defined in the Policy) of any of the foregoing persons or Immediate Family Members.
+- Any person who is known to be the beneficial owner of more than 5% of any class of the Company's voting securities; - Any Immediate Family Member (as defined in the Policy) of any of the foregoing persons; and - Any Affiliate (as defined in the Policy) of any of the foregoing persons or Immediate Family Members.

 Notification Procedures.
 A transaction with a Related Person that is identified in advance is required to be disclosed to the General Counsel for review.
 In the event the Company becomes aware of a transaction with a Related Person that was not disclosed to the Company, the General Counsel will review the transaction.
 If the General Counsel determines that a transaction is a Related Person Transaction subject to the Policy, he will submit such transaction to the Audit Committee for consideration at the next Audit Committee meeting or, if it is not practicable or desirable to wait until the next Audit Committee meeting, to the Chair of the Audit Committee for prompt consideration.
-The Audit Committee, or the Chair of the Audit Committee, is authorized to approve those Related Person Transactions that are in, or are not inconsistent with, the best interests of the Company and its stockholders, and that are consistent with the Company's Code of Conduct Policy and Code of Ethics for Senior Financial Employees, as the Audit Committee or the Chair of the Audit Committee will consider the relevant facts and circumstances of the Related Person Transaction, including (if applicable), the non-exclusive list of considerations set forth in the Related Persons Transaction Policy.
-Any ongoing or completed Related Person Transaction that is disapproved by the Audit Committee or the Chair of the Audit Committee is subject to corrective action by the Audit Committee.
+The Audit Committee, or the Chair of the Audit Committee, is authorized to approve those Related Person Transactions that are in, or are not inconsistent with, the best interests of the Company and its stockholders, and that are consistent with the Company's Code of Conduct Policy and Code of Ethics for Senior Financial Employees, as the Audit Committee or the Chair of the Audit Committee determines in good faith.
+The Audit Committee or the Chair of the Audit Committee or the Related Person Transaction, including (if applicable), the non-exclusive list of considerations set forth in the Related Persons Transaction Policy.
+Any ongoing or completed Related Person Transaction that is disapproved by the Audit Committee or the Chair of the Audit Committee.